-This spot is an ice cream, deli and bake shop.
+This spot is for ice cream, deli, and baked goods.
 Their ice cream is homemade and they have simple sandwiches.

 Main Street Fredericksburg

-There are about 40 wineries in the Fredericksburg and Hye area.
-If I were to come back to Fredericksburg, I would want to check out William Chris, Lost Draw Cellars, or Hye Meadow Winery, as I’ve heard good things about all of these.
-It could even be a doable day trip from Austin with a group of friends.
+There are about 40 wineries in the Fredericksburg and Hye area!
 Wineries usually require a tasting fee to try a few of their wines and the fee differs by each winery.
+Here are some wineries you should check out:

 Texas Wine Tours

-Since we had a great wine tour experience in Sonoma last year and we wanted a designated driver with local knowledge, we booked Texas Wine Tours after looking at reviews and pricing.
+Since we had a great wine tour experience in Sonoma and we wanted a designated driver with local knowledge, we booked Texas Wine Tours after looking at reviews and pricing.
 Similar to the Sonoma experience, our guide Darryl was knowledgeable about the wine industry in the region and state.
 He had contacted us earlier in the week to tailor the four winery destinations to the preferences of the eight people on our tour.
-We ended up going to Grape Creek Vineyards, Compass Rose Cellars, 4.0, and Becker Vineyards.
+We ended up going to Grape Creek Vineyards, 4.0, Becker Vineyards, and Compass Rose Cellars (which is now closed).
 Overall, it was a good experience, and I found at least one wine I liked at each winery.
 My favorite wines were at Grape Creek Vineyards and my favorite experience was at Compass Rose Cellars.
 Here’s a little about each of the wineries.